CLAiR — Coordination

 • Blazor Server dashboard with read-only views over agents, work items, claims, blackboard, events, policies, and reports

 CLAiR is real working software.
-286 tests cross Domain, Application, and Integration layers, all green in CI.
-The EF Core projection is exercised on SQLite via the integration harness; the SQL Server path runs the same code.
+Over 286 tests run green in CI across the Domain, Application, and Integration layers.
+The SQL projection is exercised on SQLite through the integration harness and runs the same code path on SQL Server and Azure SQL Edge.

 Live coordination, with the receipts

-If you're building agentic delivery into a regulated environment, CLAiR is the runtime layer that turns model output into accountable code work.
-It's the component underneath ASE that makes "we ran a constellation against this repo" something an auditor can read.
+If you’re building agentic delivery into a regulated environment, CLAiR is the runtime layer that makes “we ran a constellation against this repo” something an auditor can read.
+30 minutes is enough to see it working.

 Cookie Compliance